 People who have taken antiviral medicine for influenza in the last 2 days

 Children aged 2 to 4 years if they have asthma or have had wheezing or asthma episodes in the past 12 months

 If people have a temporary illness, doctors usually wait to give the vaccine until the illness resolves.

 The influenza vaccine may contain small amounts of egg because many of the formulations are made from viruses grown in eggs.
 Recommendations for giving the vaccine to people with an egg allergy vary according to the severity of the allergy:

-If the only reaction people have had is a rash ( hives Symptoms Allergic reactions (hypersensitivity reactions) are inappropriate responses of the immune system to a normally harmless substance.
-Usually, allergies make people sneeze; the eyes water and itch... read more ), a doctor can give them the influenza vaccine.
+If the only reaction people have had is a rash (hives Symptoms Allergic reactions (hypersensitivity reactions) are inappropriate responses of the immune system to a normally harmless substance.
+Usually, allergies cause sneezing, watery and itchy eyes, a... read more ), a doctor can give them the influenza vaccine.

 If people had a severe allergic reaction after they were given the influenza vaccine, they are not given the influenza vaccine again.

 Side Effects of Influenza Vaccine